-URDEC formulates, reviews, and recommends policies, guidelines, rules, and regulations governing research, development and extension services for endorsement by the Administrative Council and forwarded for the confirmation or approval of the Board of Regents, through the University President.
 The Research Ethics Committee reviews research protocols and their supporting documents, and harmonizes and consolidates ethical scientific research involving humans in the university.
 IACUC evaluates and approves the Animal Care and Use Program (ACUP) and the protocols of scientific procedures on animal research.
-The Biosafety Committee provides policies and practices to prevent unintentional or accidental release of specific biological agents or toxins.
-The University has several units serving as its RDE arms; namely the Research and Development Office (RDO), Extension Services Office (ESO), Research Publication Services Office (RPSO), University of Southern Mindanao Agricultural Research and Development (USMARD) Center, Philippine Industrial Crops Research Institute (PICRI), the Intellectual Property Technology Transfer and Business Development Center (ITTTBDO), and the collaborating agencies, industries, and other research centers.
+The IBC provides policies and practices to prevent unintentional or accidental release of specific biological agents or toxins.

-Revised Organizational Structure of Research, Development and Extension
+Organizational Structure of Research, Development and Extension